-One of boxing’s most enduring tropes is that of the prizefighter who punches his way out of poverty and obscurity and into a life of riches and success.
+One of boxing’s most enduring tropes is that of the prizefighter who punches his way out of poverty and into a life of riches and success.
 Throughout the fight game’s long history, countless pugilists have lived that cliché, to the point that those of us who follow the sport as spectators, by virtue of overexposure, risk becoming desensitized to just how much effort it takes—and how many setbacks have to be overcome—by those who succeed in such a quest.
 It bears reminding that, even when realized, the cliché itself is, very often, only half the story.

 Louis Moore’s I Fight for a Living: Boxing and the Battle for Black Manhood is the perfect corrective against that risk, a helpful reminder of the extreme hardships so many prizefighters have had to endure.
 In his meticulously researched book, Moore presents a lively portrait of the boxing landscape at the turn of the twentieth century, but more than that, he successfully places black prizefighters in their proper socio-cultural context.
 To do this, he takes a close look at the conditions under which the most famed and skilled black boxers entered the world of pugilism, and how they achieved success in the ring, despite the extreme racism which afflicted both pugilism and society in general.

 Moore mixes historical sources–such as fight recaps, interviews, editorials, and news clippings published from daily newspapers–with assessments by various historians, including those specializing in boxing.
 At times, this approach gives I Fight for a Living the feel of an oral history, rendering vivid the life and times of such fighters as George Godfrey, Peter Jackson, Jack Johnson, Sam McVea, Joe Gans, and Sam Langford, to name just a few.